-Specialized Health Support Services Agency or position of person who performs the service (e.g., Board staff, community agency, parent(s)/guardian(s), student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility (if available) diversity Nutrition HCCSS HCCSS Care- Coordinator HCCSS Care- Coordinator HCCSS Care- Coordinator and service provider Consultation with the Principal and HCCSS Care-Coordinator Speech and Language Services Assessment/programming support for student(s) who present with suspected language delay/disorder YCDSB SLP Referral by school team and/or parent because of demonstrated student needs in the area of communication (e.g., language, speech, pragmatics, etc.) YCDSB SLP YCDSB SLP Consultation with the Principal and Supervisor of SLP Services Speech Therapy Provision of direct therapy for articulation, voice YCDSB SLP & CTN SBRS Referral by school team because of demonstrated student needs in MCCSS Agency: CTN SBRS MCCSS Agency: CTN SBRS Parent/guardian and MCCSS Agency: CTN SBRS
+Specialized Health Support Services Agency or position of person who performs the service (e.g., Board staff, community agency, Parent(s)/Guardian(s), student) Eligibility criteria for students to receive the service Position of person who determines eligibility to receive the service and the level of support Criteria for determining when the service is no longer required Procedures for resolving disputes about eligibility (if available) Speech and Language Services Assessment/programming support for student(s) who present with suspected language delay/disorder YCDSB SLP Referral by school team because of demonstrated student needs in the area of communication (e.g., language, speech, pragmatics, etc.) YCDSB SLP YCDSB SLP Consultation with the Principal and Manager of SLP Services Speech Therapy Provision of direct therapy for articulation, voice and/or fluency YCDSB SLP & CTN SBRS Referral by school team because of demonstrated student needs in the area of speech production.
+Referrals to MCCSS SBRS Program will be completed by YCDSB SLP as per local MCCSS Agency (i.e., CTN SBRS) referral criteria MCCSS Agency: CTN SBRS MCCSS Agency: CTN SBRS Parent/guardian and MCCSS Agency: CTN SBRS